jallen-cse/Linux-RedBlackTree-Char-Dev-Driver/README.md

 Driver supports open(), close(), read(), write(), and ioctl() functionality.

+Demo executable creates 2 FIFO scheduled threads (priorities 80 and 70) and performs user space actions on the character devices.
+See Usage section below.

 ## Usage

 use 'make' to build module AND demo interfacing executable